shreyasrawat/BikeSight/README.md

 - **Shreyas Rawat** — Co-Founder & Tech Lead
 - **Om Inamdar** — Co-Founder & Design Lead

-Together, they built BikeSight to help kids everywhere ride smarter, safer, and freer.
+Together, they built BykeSyte to help kids everywhere ride smarter, safer, and freer.

 ---

 ## 📫 Contact & License
 - For questions or collaboration, reach out to the founders.
-- © 2025 BikeSight.
+- © 2025 BykeSyte.
 All rights reserved.